3DiVi/open-source-face-sdk/README.md

 ## Open MIDAS

 Beside SDK this repository provides Open Model Improvement and Domain Adaptation Scripts.
 This toolkit contains the set of techniques and pipelines for models retraining and generalization improvement.
-Check out [BatchNorms training technique](open_midas/README.md) - our first published method (very easy to use fine-tune technique, +2%TPR@1e-6 for pretrained models form insightface repo).

 ## Getting Started
 * Learn how to [install the library](docs/getting_started.md)